Texas Attorney General Ken Paxton - March 4th, Hour 3

 And they will say to me to my face or online, there's no way I'll ever cast a vote for Donald J. Trump.

-I know he likes to talk to his base.
+And if he could just swing over a little bit, I know he likes to talk to his base.

-We watch him on TV, and he's different when he's talking to his base than when he's in some of the interviews, like like the one you were at the border with.
+We watch him on TV, and he's different when he's talking to his base than when he's in some of the interviews, like the one you were at the border with.

-Um very, very um, you know, collected and and calm.
+Very, very, you know, collected and calm.

-And that that's a good that's a good projection.
+And that's a good projection.

 Otherwise, I'm not sure.

-With 245 days away from election day, uh I I I I agree with much of what you're saying.
+I agree with much of what you're saying.

-We see demographically, at least on paper, and right now it's only on paper, that that Joe Biden is losing massive numbers in terms of people of what is the the base of the Democratic Party, African Americans, Hispanic Americans, young people, Donald Trump now winning among young people, but whether or not they come home on election day or whether or not they stay home, I I can't fully predict.
+We see demographically, at least on paper, and right now it's only on paper, that Joe Biden is losing massive numbers in terms of people of what is the base of the Democratic Party, African Americans, Hispanic Americans, young people.

 And I think people that tell you that they can, I don't think they know what they're talking about.